 The desktop acts much like your computer’s other storage locations, which means you can organize it with folders and subfolders.
 So take a look at the types of items you drop on your desktop and see if they fall into categories like internet downloads, documents from colleagues, application shortcuts, and so on.
 Then set up folders for the most common ones.
 This should significantly cut down the number of icons on your desktop.

-To create a new folder on Windows, right-click on a blank part of the the desktop and select New > Folder; on macOS, Ctrl+click and choose New Folder.
+To create a new folder on Windows, right-click on a blank part of the the desktop and select New, followed by Folder; on macOS, Ctrl+click and choose New Folder.

 Once you’ve sorted items into folders, you can organize their icons in moments.
 On Windows, sort your files by name or date by right-clicking on a blank area of the desktop and choosing Sort by.
 You can also right-click and choose View > Auto arrange icons to snap the on-screen icons into a grid formation.
-On macOS, open Finder and click View > Clean Up By to organize files by date or type.
-This option also arranges them in a neat grid at the same time.
+On macOS, open Finder and click View > Clean Up By to organize files by date or type, though this option only appears if you’re viewing your desktop’s contents in Finder as Icons or viewing the View tab straight from the desktop.
+It will also arrange your files into a neat grid.

 For macOS only: Try Stacks

-The most recent version of macOS, Mojave, includes a useful desktop-tidying function called Stacks.
-Stacks essentially “stacks” (get it?) items by file type, creating little virtual piles of pictures, documents, and other files.
+Apple’s operating system comes with a useful desktop-tidying function called Stacks.
+This feature “stacks” (get it?) items by file type, creating virtual piles of pictures, documents, and other files.
 This results in a much cleaner desktop.

-Mojave rolls out in September, so even if you’re not running the public beta yet, the update should arrive on your Mac very soon.
-When it does, you’ll need to enable Stacks: Click on a blank area of the desktop to bring up the Finder menu and then choose View > Use Stacks.
-If you want to collate icons by a criteria other than file type—say tags or the date they were last modified—select View > Group Stacks By.
+To enable Stacks, Ctrl+click on a blank area of the desktop to bring up the Finder menu, and then choose Use Stacks.
+If you want to collate icons by a criteria other than file type—say tags or the date they were last modified—select View, Show View Options, and select your sorting method from the drop-down menu next to Stack By.

-Once you start using Stacks, files and folders will instantly sort themselves into neat piles, which sit in rows and columns starting in the top-right corner of the screen.
+Once you start using Stacks, files and folders will instantly sort themselves into neat piles, which will sit in rows and columns starting in the top right corner of the screen.
 To expand a Stack, click on it, and the files it contains will temporarily spill back into view, allowing you to access or modify individual items.
-To run an operation on all the files in a Stack—like moving them, for example—Ctrl+click on the Stack icon and choose an option from the menu that pops up.
+To run an operation on all the files in a Stack—like moving them—Ctrl+click on the Stack icon and choose an option from the menu that pops up.

 Install a third-party utility